drmartinezrabert/EcoSysEM/README.md

 - **<ins>cdsapi</ins>**.
 The Climate Data Store (CDS) Application Program Interface (API) is a service providing programmatic access to CDS and ADS data.
 For more info and tutorials, click [here](https://cds.climate.copernicus.eu/how-to-api).
 - **<ins>molmass</ins>**.
 Molmass is a Python library, console script, and web application to calculate the molecular mass (average, nominal, and isotopic pure), the elemental composition, and the mass distribution spectrum of a molecule given by its chemical formula, relative element weights, or sequence.
 For more info and tutorials, click [here](https://pypi.org/project/molmass/).
 - **<ins>pyatmos</ins>**.
 Pyatmos is an archive of scientific routines that estimates the vertical structure of atmosphere with various atmospheric density models.
 For more info and tutorials, click [here](https://pypi.org/project/pyatmos/).
+- **<ins>basemap</ins>**.
+Basemap is a matplotlib toolkit for plotting 2D data on maps in Python.
+It is similar in functionality to GrADS, GMT, the MATLAB Mapping Toolbox and the IDL Mapping Facilities.
+CDAT and PyNGL are other Python libraries with similar capabilities.
+For more info and tutorials, click [here](https://matplotlib.org/basemap/stable/index.html).

 [🔼 Back to **Contents**](#readme-contents)